Motivation

 By AlMare - Own work, Public Domain

 The Romans were able to build 400,000 km of roads through better craftsmen — replacing craftsmen with process.
 Each Roman legion of 5,000–6,000 soldiers carried surveying tools and construction equipment as standard kit.
-Standard layered beds, standard widths, standard drainage.
-Any legion, anywhere in the empire, can build a road segment that will connect cleanly to any other.
-This system worked because knowledge was encoded into repeatable steps that did not depend on any one person, not individual genius.
+A legion, anywhere in the empire, can build a road segment that will connect cleanly to any other.
+And this system worked because they were able to encode knowledge into repeatable steps that did not depend on any person.

 The human brain requirement did not shrink — it shifted.
-Fewer master craftsmen, vastly more organized laborers following documented procedure.
+It required fewer master craftsmen, but much more organized laborers that follow a documented procedure.
 Expertise moved from doing in the case of the pyramids at Giza to standardizing the doing through knowledge encoding.

 Software was on the same path in the late 1960s.
 The 1968 NATO Software Engineering Conference was to address the “software crisis” — late projects, blown budgets, systems collapsing under their own weight.
-Where the term “software engineering” was coined as a provocation: let’s treat this like a real discipline.
-Structured programming, specification documents, team hierarchies followed.
+Here, the term “software engineering” was coined as a provocation — let’s treat this like a real discipline.
+And after the name, structured programming, specification documents, team hierarchies were introduced.

 And by 1980 in the US alone, programmers went from the roughly 10,000 to over 300,000.
-Again, not because more geniuses appeared, but because process made programming learnable by ordinary trained professionals.
+Also, not because more geniuses appeared, but because process made programming learnable by ordinary trained professionals.

-These replicable knowledge would lead to theorization of the processes in future iteration.
+These replicable knowledge would lead to theorization of the processes in a future iteration.

 Knowledge Accumulation